 How does it all work?
 Well, we were sworn to secrecy after getting an early hands-on look at Marvin’s iMagic, but we were allowed to film one of the tricks being performed.
 Provided we didn’t reveal how it was done, of course.
 The trick was a variation on the established “pick a card, any card” format, with an added techy twist.
 You can watch the full presentation in the video above, but it’s the reaction that matters.
 Despite being a grown man, and this not being the first time I’d seen such a trick, it still made me smile, laugh, and — because I’m really a schoolboy inside — question how the hell it was done.

 Surely, that’s what all magic tricks should do?
 But it’s not that easy, particularly when spicing things up with a smartphone that no matter what Steve Jobs told us, isn’t magical at all.
 Marvin, however, has managed to do it.
 It was fantastic to see what could have been a toy resigned to the back of the cupboard being reinvigorated with seemless, classy augmented reality magic that works extremely well.
 Don’t worry though, just like all the best magic tricks, Marvin’s iMagic also has plenty of actual, physical props, which still take center stage.
-The smartphone side of the tricks is integral, but it’s not the focus — an important distinction, and the key to its appeal.
+The

 A great blend of mobile and magic